You Have Questions? We Have Answers!

 Q: Do I need an accident lawyer?

-A: If your accident involved only property damage – you were not injured – then you don’t need a lawyer.
+A: If your accident involved only property damage – you were not injured – then you may not need a lawyer.
 If, however, you were injured, it is worth your time to at least speak to an attorney.
-At Charles Pitman Attorneys at Law, we offer a free consultation, and there’s never a fee unless we win your case.
+At Charles G. Pitman Attorneys at Law, LLC, we offer a free consultation, and there’s never a fee unless we win your case.
 In your free consultation, we’ll explain all your rights, and all your options.
 We have seen serious injury cases where the injured party attempted to settle their case by themselves.
 This usually ends up being much more of a challenge than people realize.
 Many people believe that if they hire an attorney, they will get less money.

 According to the Insurance Research Council, injured people receive an average of 3 times more money when they are represented by an attorney!